 Photography / Video

-Born in 1978 in Lubumbashi, Democratic Republic of Congo (DRC).
-Lives and works in Brussels and Lubumbashi.
+Born in 1978 in Lubumbashi, Democratic Republic of Congo (DRC), he lives and works in Brussels and Lubumbashi.
 Sammy Baloji explores the cultural, architectural and industrial heritage of the Katanga region in Congo.
-In order to question official versions of the Belgian colonial history, he has researched in various key archives – for example the Royal Museum for Central Africa in Tervuren in Belgium.

 Chantal Akerman - Filmmaker, Professor and artist